inside: building a strong mother daughter relationship during the tween and teens year

 But they know you are there and that is what counts.

 As adults, many of the memories of our childhood become faded and blurred together.
 There are so many specifics we won’t recall, but what we will remember is time after time, searching for that familiar face in the crowd and always seeing it smiling back at us.

 Special Offer for Readers

 Thank you to 7 Charming Sisters for sponsoring this important post on building a strong mother daughter relationship.
 These years are so precious and they go by so fast.
-If you’re interested in purchasing any of the pieces we featured in this post or any of their other fun and fashionable jewelry, they are offering our readers a special 15% off discount if you use the code SunshineandHurricanes15.
+If you’re interested in purchasing any of their other fun and fashionable jewelry, they are offering our readers a 15% off discount.
+Just use the code SunshineandHurricanes15.

 Support a company that supports a great cause and see if you can’t find something your tween or teen daughter might want to steal from you!